herd/herdtools7/pac_tests/notes/ordering/solver.md

 ( ~Fault(P0) /\ 0:x0=x /\ not (0:x1=pac(x, db, 0)) )
 ```

-and in this case the final condition is unreachable because it ensure that their
+And in this case the final condition is unreachable because it ensures that there
 is no hash collisions.
-To solve this problem we may use a constraints solver to
+To solve this problem we may use a constraint solver to
 check that the current set of collisions doesn't generate a contradiction.

 ## Solving in presence of `FEAT_FPAC` and without `FEAT_CONSTPACFIELD`